EDUCATE INSIGHT Grades K-2

-- Each Grade K-2 early childhood level critical thinking mindset attribute is scored on 50-point scale divided into five qualitative categories: Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed.
+- Each Grade K-2 critical thinking mindset attribute is scored on a 50-point scale divided into five qualitative categories (Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed).

-- Each Grade K-2 early childhood level critical thinking skill metric is scored on a 100-point scale with five corresponding qualitative ratings: Advanced, Meets Expectations, Partial Demonstration, Little Demonstration, No Demonstration.
+- Each Grade K-2 critical thinking skill metric is scored on a 100-point scale with five corresponding qualitative ratings (Advanced, Meets Expectations, Partial Demonstration, Little Demonstration, No Demonstration).

 - Organizational and institutional clients can control whether individual reports are made available on screen to the child after her or his test session is completed.